Shpend Ahmeti: Education

 He has completed university studies in Economics and Business Administration at the American University in Bulgaria, during the years 1996–2000, specializing in Applied Economics and Business Administration.
 During the studies between the years 1999–2002, Mr. Ahmeti was senator and then the President of the Student Government at American University in Bulgaria, as well as leader of various communities (from more than ten countries) through the period of reforms at university.
 At the American Universities, involvement in the students’ government is the experience that combines knowledge, organization, confronting the protection of the rights and responsibility of faith from friends and colleagues.

+Political career

+Shpend Ahmeti founded the Fryma e Re party on November 5, 2010, together with Ilir Deda and other Harvard University graduates, which participated in the 2010/2011 parliamentary elections in Kosovo but failed to clear the five-percent hurdle.
+On March 31, 2011, Fryma e Re merged with the civic movement Vetëvendosje!
+(VV).
+Ahmeti thus became the deputy party chairman of VV.

+In the 2013 local elections in Kosovo, Shpend Ahmeti ran as an opponent to Isa Mustafa (LDK), the longtime mayor of Kosovo's capital.
+Voter turnout in Pristina was 50.8 percent, and in the first round of voting on November 3, neither achieved the necessary majority, so a second round of voting was ordered for December 1.

 Employment

 Ahmeti worked for World Bank on Kosovo's Public Expenditure Review, and for European Bank of Reconstruction and Development.